paulscherrerinstitute/pylauncher/Readme.md

 ### Buidling Launcher as Anaconda package
 > This section assumes that one already has a working Anaconda environment on his machine and conda-build is installed.

-To build a stable version of Launcher as Anaconda package one should execute following steps:
+To build a last stable version of Launcher as Anaconda package one should execute following steps:

  1. Clone git repository: